csatuic/cs361-website-old/_homeworks/homework2.md

 Both `secrets.txt` and `howto.txt` **must be submitted to Gradescope via GitHub**.
 While grading `secrets.txt` will be done automatically, the `howto.txt` will be graded by hand.
 You should have both files in your submission.
 If you do not fill `secrets.txt` out exactly as directed, autograding will fail.
 If you do not complete your assignment on any of `systems[1-4].cs.uic.edu` machines or the Docker container, autograder may fail.
 If you have issues with the autograder, please contact us via Piazza ASAP. **Technical issues within 36 hours of the deadline will not be an excuse for submitting the assignment improperly or late.**

 The first 4 are each worth 1 point each, the final one is worth 4 points.
-An additional 2 points will be given for correct howtos.
+An additional 2 points will be given for each correct howto.

 ### Due Date
 This assignment is due {{ page.due.date | date_to_rfc822 }}.
 See the [syllabus](syllabus.html) for the late turn-in policy.
 This assignment is worth just as much as every other homework, so getting as much credit on it as possible is important (don't turn it in late!).